 The Company's compensation program includes eligibility for an annual performance-based cash bonus in the case of all executives and certain senior, non-executive employees.
 The amount of the cash bonus depends on the level of achievement of the stated corporate and individual performance goals.
+The terms of any bonus compensation that each of Messrs.
+Pearson, Corless, Wirth (the Company's former Chief Financial Officer, Treasurer and Secretary), Gilpin, Gilligan and Kratzman (the Company's former Vice President) are or were annually entitled to are set forth in each of their respective employment agreements descriptions of which are set forth below.
+See "Executive Compensation - Employment Agreements".

-As set forth in their employment agreements, Messrs.
-Pearson and Corless are currently eligible for annual performance-based cash bonuses of no less than \$500,000 and \$225,000, respectively; Mr. Wirth is currently eligible for an aggregate annual performance-based cash bonus from Kohlberg Capital and Katonah Debt Advisors of no less than \$400,000; Mr. Kratzman is currently eligible for an annual bonus from Katonah Debt Advisors of no less than \$650,000 and no more than \$1,175,000; and Mr. Gilligan is currently eligible for target annual performance-based contributions from Katonah Debt Advisors of \$125,000.
-The amounts of the annual cash bonuses paid to Messrs.
-Pearson, Wirth and Corless are determined by the Compensation Committee of the Board.
-The amount of the annual cash bonuses paid to Messrs.
-Kratzman and Gilligan is determined by the Management Committee of Katonah Debt Advisors.
-In each case, the annual bonus award is based on the individual performance of each of Messrs.
-Pearson, Wirth, Corless, Kratzman and Gilligan and on the performance of the Company against goals established annually by the Board, in the case of Messrs.
-Pearson, Wirth and Corless, and by the Management Committee of Katonah Debt Advisors, in the case of Messrs.
-Kratzman and Gilligan, after consultation with the individual.
-All bonuses are subject to an annual increase, solely at the discretion of the Board or the Management Committee of Katonah Debt Advisors (as applicable), and in its discretion, the Compensation Committee or the Management Committee of Katonah Debt Advisors (as applicable) may award bonus payments to the Company's executives above or below the amounts specified in their respective employment agreements.
+The amounts of the annual cash bonuses paid to the Company's named executive officers are determined by the Compensation Committee of the Board.
+In each case, the annual bonus award is based on the individual performance of each of these individuals and on the performance of the Company against goals established annually by the Board, after consultation with the individual.
+All bonuses are subject to an annual increase, solely at the discretion of the Board, and in its discretion, the Compensation Committee may award bonus payments to the Company's executives above or below the amounts specified in their respective employment agreements.

-The annual bonus awards paid to the named executive officers with respect to 2011 (shown in the "Non-Equity Incentive Plan" column of the Summary Compensation Table below) were equal to or below their existing minimum target bonus amounts.
+The annual bonus awards paid to the named executive officers with respect to 2012 (shown in the "Non-Equity Incentive Plan" column of the Summary Compensation Table below) were above or equal their existing minimum target bonus amounts.